runpod-workers/worker-vllm/README.md

 ## Modifying your OpenAI Codebase to use your deployed vLLM Worker
 **Python** (similar to Node.js, etc.):
 1. When initializing the OpenAI Client in your code, change the `api_key` to your RunPod API Key and the `base_url` to your RunPod Serverless Endpoint URL in the following format: `https://api.runpod.ai/v2/<YOUR ENDPOINT ID>/openai/v1`, filling in your deployed endpoint ID.
+For example, if your Endpoint ID is `abc1234`, the URL would be `https://api.runpod.ai/v2/abc1234/openai/v1`.

     - Before:
     ```python